Fermi surface mapping and the nature of charge density wave order in the kagome superconductor CsV$_3$Sb$_5$: Abstract

 \section{Abstract}

 The recently discovered family of \textit{A}V$_3$Sb$_5$ (\textit{A}: K, Rb Cs) kagome metals possess a unique combination of nontrivial band topology, superconducting ground states, and signatures of electron correlations manifest via competing charge density wave order.
-Little is understood regarding the nature of the charge density wave (CDW) instability inherent to these compounds and the potential correlation with the accompanying onset of a large anomalous Hall response.
+Little is understood regarding the nature of the charge density wave (CDW) instability inherent to these compounds and the potential correlation with the onset of a large anomalous Hall response.
 To understand the impact of the CDW order on the electronic structure in these systems, we present quantum oscillation measurements on single crystals of CsV$_3$Sb$_5$.
-Our data provides direct evidence that the CDW invokes a substantial reconstruction of the Fermi surface pockets associated with the vanadium orbitals and the kagome lattice framework.
+Our data provide direct evidence that the CDW invokes a substantial reconstruction of the Fermi surface pockets associated with the vanadium orbitals and the kagome lattice framework.
 In conjunction with density functional theory modeling, we are able to identify split oscillation frequencies originating from reconstructed pockets built from vanadium orbitals and Dirac-like bands.
-Complementary diffraction measurements are further able to demonstrate that the CDW instability has a correlated phasing between neighboring V$_3$Sb$_5$ planes.
+Complementary diffraction measurements are further able to demonstrate that the CDW instability has a correlated phasing of distortions between neighboring V$_3$Sb$_5$ planes, and the average structure in the CDW state is proposed.
 These results provide critical insights into the underlying CDW instability in \textit{A}V$_3$Sb$_5$ kagome metals and support minimal models of CDW order arising from within the vanadium-based kagome lattice.